Potenzz/DentalManager/packages/db/docs/migration.md

 # 🧠 Step 7 — Tips

-- Use the same PostgreSQL version as the main PC.
+- IMP: Use the same PostgreSQL version as the main PC. - currently more than v17.

 - For large databases, use parallel restore for speed: